hakavlad/tird/docs/SPECIFICATION.md

 Owerwrite file contents with random data from the start position to the end position.

-Use chunks up to 128 KiB.
+Use chunks up to 16 MiB.

 ```
 0       start         end